 “The last thing we want is for a talent with a great idea for the Internet to give up on it just because they do not have the chance to pay for the tools that will make it happen.” – Hostinger

-“Hostinger has been constantly looking for solutions to resolve that issue, and we are happy to have found a way to do it by joining the cryptocurrency revolution, and accepting the majority of cryptocurrencies as a form of payment.”
+“Hostinger has constantly been looking for solutions to resolve that issue.
+We are happy to have found a way to do it by joining the cryptocurrency revolution and accepting most cryptocurrencies as a form of payment.”

 Cryptocurrencies vs. credit cards

-Hostinger also believes that by paying with cryptocurrencies, customers’ finances are at a much lower risk of fraud than they would be if they were payed for with a standard credit card.
+There’re many reasons why you should use bitcoin for hosting purchases.
+Complete authority over your money, lower transfer fees, and no bank account, to name a few.
+Hostinger also believes that by paying with cryptocurrencies, customers’ finances are at a much lower risk of fraud than if they were paid for with a standard credit card.

 Improvements have been made in credit card security in recent years.
-However, extracting personal information and finances from a credit card is still easier than extracting personal data from a transaction made with a cryptocurrency on the decentralised blockchain server.
+However, extracting personal information and finances from a credit card is still easier than removing personal data from a transaction made with a cryptocurrency on the decentralized blockchain server.

 “By creating a new encumbrance, a new limitation on who can spend the money, usually a public key or Bitcoin address.
 And that transaction contains no sensitive data.”

-Moreover, the acceptance of cryptocurrencies aligns with Hostinger’s idea of makes its web services available to everyone irrespective of their financial circumstances.
+Moreover, the acceptance of cryptocurrencies aligns with Hostinger’s idea of making its web services available to everyone irrespective of their financial circumstances.

 Cryptocurrencies and blockchain

-Cryptocurrencies work on the blockchain, which is a decentralised network of servers.
-Therefore need for a ‘middleman’ is removed when making a transaction from Point A to Point B.
+Cryptocurrencies work on the blockchain, which is a decentralized network of servers.
+Therefore the need for a ‘middleman’ is removed when making a transaction from Point A to Point B.